-2018 Rabies Vaccine Bait Drop
+2023 Rabies Vaccine Bait Drop

-The rabies vaccine bait drop is a research initiative of the United States Department of Agriculture that began in 1997 to help keep raccoon rabies from spreading north across the Canadian border.
-Rabies vaccine wrapped in sweet-scented bait will be dropped from aircraft in rural areas and handplaced in large residential areas around Vermont.
+The rabies vaccine bait drop is an initiative of the United States Department of Agriculture that began in 1997 to help prevent rabies and to keep it from spreading north across the Canadian border.
+Rabies is a deadly viral disease of the brain that infects mammals.
+An additional bait drop to address rabies among wildlife in Chittenden County took place earlier this year.